jameshanlon/cheese/cheese/pages/home-surveys.md

 organisation, which allows us to provide surveys at very low cost.
 Our highest charge is less than half the true cost of delivering the survey if we were to factor in the true cost of staff time and other overheads.
-For free surveys, we additionally rely on grant funding to make up the different.
+For free surveys, we additionally rely on grant funding to make up the difference.
 The overwhelming response that we get is that our surveys are fascinating and exceptionally good value.